openharmony/ostest_wukong/README.md

 │       └── src
-│           ├── random_test_flow.cpp    # Inherited from TestFlow, is the execution flow of random tests │           ├── special_test_flow.cpp   # Inherited from TestFlow, is the execution flow of sequential specific tests │           ├── test_flow.cpp           # Check whether the command line parameters conform to specifications │   ── BUILD.gn                         # Store the configuration of wukong construction, including construction object, method, dependency, hardware architecture, and file format
+│           ├── random_test_flow.cpp    # Inherited from TestFlow, is the execution flow of random tests │           ├── special_test_flow.cpp   # Inherited from TestFlow, is the execution flow of sequential specific tests │           ├── focus_test_flow.cpp     # Inherited from TestFlow, is the execution flow of focus specific tests │           ├── test_flow.cpp           # Check whether the command line parameters conform to specifications │   ── BUILD.gn                         # Store the configuration of wukong construction, including construction object, method, dependency, hardware architecture, and file format
 │   ── README_zh.md                     # The readme file